Fresca v. Canadian Imperial Bank of Commerce (Fresca) is reportedly the largest unpaid overtime class action ever launched in Canada.

 Unless you belong to a category of exempt employees under the Code (ie managers/supervisors, geologists, lawyers etc.) you are likely eligible for overtime pay.
 This applies regardless of whether you are paid on an hourly basis or an annual salary, and regardless of whether your employer has “pre-approved” the overtime.

-If you, either individually or with your colleagues, are working hours in excess of the “8/44” rule and not being paid overtime, contact Taylor Janis LLP to discuss the matter.
+If you, either individually or with your colleagues, are working hours in excess of the “8/44” rule and not being paid overtime, contact Taylor Janis LLP for a confidential telephone or video consultation to discuss the matter.

 There are strict rules for the implementation of Overtime Agreements that are outside the scope of this article.
 The Code also permits employers to require their employees to work an “averaging arrangement” that allows the employers to average an employee’s hours of work over time.
 Averaging arrangements also have strict statutory requirements, and are outside the scope of this article.